Nitrokey/nethsm/docs/system-design.md

 # Introduction {#sec-i}

-NetHSM is a networked hardware security module which can securely store a large number of cryptographic keys, have a high computing performance, and offers common key management functions via a modern REST-based API.
+NetHSM is a networked Hardware Security Module (HSM) which can securely store a large number of cryptographic keys, have a high computing performance, and offers common key management functions via a modern REST-based API.

 For further introductory and user guidance, see the [user documentation][docs] as a prerequisite to understand this document.
 This document describes the System Design and Technical Architecture of the NetHSM, which includes: